How To Use AI To Become a Better Writer

 1. Brainstorm ideas

-Because developers trained ChatGPT and similar generative AI tools on large portions of the internet, they can be a great source of article ideas.
+Because developers trained ChatGPT and similar generative AI tools on large portions of the internet, they can be a great source of article idea generation.

 These aren’t new ideas—they’re probabilistic sentences that draw upon existing content—but they can get your own creative juices flowing.